 Upon a wreath Argent and Azure a quetzal perched in a tree branch proper, leaved Or, surrounded by an annulet Azure, fimbriated and inscribed in chief with the motto «Luctor et Emergo» Argent.

-Heraldic device emblazoned by me, illuminated with lights and shadows, contoured in Sable, and with a watercolor finishing.
+Heraldic device interpreted by me, illuminated with lights and shadows, contoured in Sable, and with a watercolor finish.

 This is the heraldic badge of Antonio Ruiz Porras designed by him and emblazoned by me.